SatvikR/LCGE/README.md

 ## License(s)

-LCGE is licensed under the [LGPL version 2.1](https://github.com/SatvikR/LCGE/blob/main/LICENSE)
+LCGE is licensed under the [GNU Lesser General Public License v2.1](https://github.com/SatvikR/LCGE/blob/main/LICENSE)

 A brief summary of the license:

 - You can use LCGE in any project you want (closed or open source)
-- If you make changes/additions to LCGE you must they must be release with either the LGPL 2.1, GPLv2, or GPLv3 licenses (though I prefer you submit your changes back to this repository)
+- If you make changes/additions to LCGE you must they must be release with either a LGPL compatible license (though I prefer you submit your changes back to this repository)
 - More info in the `LICENSE` file in the root of the source tree

 ### Dependencies